esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 The increment needs to be set to zero as the pointer should always be set to the FIFO address.

-Because the SPI FLASH transmission FIFO has a line connected to slot number 4 (codified as a `1` in the fourth bit of the `trig` element) to let the DMA know if the FIFO is full, a trigger is set in that position by passing `.trig = DMA_TRIG_SLOT_SPI_FLASH_TX`.
+Because the SPI FLASH transmission FIFO has a line connected to slot number 4 (codified as a `1` in the fourth bit of the `trig` element) to let the DMA know if the FIFO is full, a trigger is set in that position by passing `.trig = DMA_TRIG_SLOT_SPI_FLASH_DMA_TX`.

 The transaction is formed by selecting the source and destination targets